rust-lang/rust/text/0000-const-fn.md

 }
 ```
 Having `const` trait methods (where all implementations are `const`) seems
-useful, but is not enough of its own.
+useful, but it would not allow the usecase above on its own.
+Trait implementations with `const` methods (instead of the entire `impl`
+being `const`) would allow direct calls, but it's not obvious how one could
+write a function generic over a type which implements a trait and requiring
+that a certain method of that trait is implemented as `const`.

 # Unresolved questions

-Should we allow `unsafe const fn`?
-The implementation cost is neglible, but I
+* Allow `unsafe const fn`?
+The implementation cost is negligible, but I am not
-am not certain it needs to exist.
+certain it needs to exist.
+* Keep recursion or disallow it for now?
+The conservative choice of having no
+recursive `const fn`s would not affect the usecases intended for this RFC.
+If we do allow it, we probably need a recursion limit, and/or an evaluation
+algorithm that can handle *at least* tail recursion.
+Also, there is no way to actually write a recursive `const fn` at this moment,
+because no control flow primitives are implemented for constants, but that
+cannot be taken for granted, at least `if`/`else` should eventually work.